-The annual Reports from the 1960s reveal that there was a good relationship with the Local Authority Children's Officers.
+The annual reports from the 1960's reveal that there was a good relationship with the Local Authority Children's Officers.

 vii.
 If the establishment was run by a Catholic religious order, what actual involvement and/or responsibility, whether formal or informal, did the Catholic Hierarchy/Bishops' Conference have, either directly or at diocesan level, in the creation, governance, management and/or oversight of the establishment?

 The establishment was not run by a Catholic Order.

 viii.
 What was the nature and extent of any pastoral care provided to the establishment, if it was run by a religious order?

-N/A.

-Prese nt

 ix.
 With reference to the present position, are the answers to any of the above questions different?

-The home closed in May 1974.

 x.
 If so, please give details.

-N/A.